marcinbelicki/ticket_booking_app_basic/README.md

-Ticket booking app
+#Ticket booking app
-The goal is to build a seat reservation system for a multiplex.
+###The goal is to build a seat reservation system for a multiplex.
-Business scenario (use case)
+##Business scenario (use case)
-1. The user selects the day and the time when he/she would like to see the movie.
+###1.
+The user selects the day and the time when he/she would like to see the movie.
 2. The system lists movies available in the given time interval - title and screening times.
 3. The user chooses a particular screening.